AnsonYua/cardGameMobile/designRef/doc/slotdisplayRequirement.md

 2.for slotOrder see /Users/hello/Desktop/card/unity/cardGameFrontend/slotOrder.png

 3. where card show in slot the width should fill up 80% width of the slot, the height should be square and image is being tirmed. unit card is tirm from top to bottom , and pilot is tirm from bottom to top.

+4. Current SlotDisplayHandler rendering logic (code-aligned)
+- Slot footprint: cards are rendered at ~80% of the slot size (square footprint).
+When a card is present, a frame is drawn behind the stack.
+- Unit-only: unit uses ~90% of the slot size, centered vertically; no pilot slice is drawn.
+- Unit + pilot: unit ratio 0.75, pilot ratio 0.25 (derived as 1 - unitRatio).
+Both use the same width; pilot and unit share the same height basis (slotSize * 0.9) but the pilot image is cropped to the bottom slice (pilotRatio) while the unit uses the top portion.
+- Cropping: unit is drawn with its top portion visible (no bottom crop).
+Pilot is cropped from the bottom slice using the pilotRatio (currently 0.25).
+This preserves the visible split while keeping the overall footprint square.
+- Borders: both unit and pilot layers draw an outline stroke sized to the visible slice (unit uses unitRatio, pilot uses pilotRatio).
+Stroke currently uses a 3px line and follows the visible height of each slice.
+- Slot order: positioned per `slotOrder.png` — top row `slot4/slot5/slot6`, second row `slot1/slot2/slot3` (opponent side), mirrored for player rows; the FieldHandler uses an explicit slotOrder array to map grid positions to slot ids.